Ball rolling on EU human rights sanctions

 They listed several Russian officials, who stand accused of embezzling €200m from the Russian state, killing the whistleblower, then laundering it via EU banks and spending it on real estate, yacht charters, and luxury goods in Europe and beyond.

-But the Dutch proposal dropped the Russian man's name, favouring a more neutral title instead.
+The Dutch proposal dropped the Russian man's name, favouring a more neutral title instead.

 "The 'Magnitsky' laws also cover corruption.
 This [the proposed EU] human rights regime is not about that.
 It's purely about human rights," a Dutch diplomat told EUobserver on Friday.

-Bill Browder, a British man who used to be Magnitsky's employer and who now campaigns for justice in his name, countered that line.
+But Bill Browder, a British man who used to be Magnitsky's employer and who now campaigns for justice in his name, countered that line.

 "That's not true.
 The original Magnitsky Act passed by US Congress in 2012 was solely about human rights, and was triggered by the torture and murder of Sergei Magnitsky," Browder told this website.